hund030/TeamsFx_Wiki_review/Configure-Outlook-Add-in-capability-within-your-Teams-app.md

     - **Launch Remote (Edge)**
     - **Launch Remote (Chrome)**

-1. Press F5 to preview your Teams app.
+1. Press F5 to preview your Teams tab capability.

 ### Run the add-in capability from the remote deployment

 1. Copy the production URL from the ADDIN_ENDPOINT in env/.env.dev file.
 1. Edit \add-in\webpack.config.js file and change `urlProd` constant value to the value you just copied.
 Please note to add a '/' at the end of the URL.
-1. In the Visual Studio Code **TERMINAL**, run `npm run build:add-in`.
+1. In the Visual Studio Code **TERMINAL**, navigate to the root of the project, and then run `npm run build:add-in`.
 1. Copy the file \add-in\dist\manifest.dev.json to the \appPackage folder.
 1. Rename the copy in the \appPackage folder to "manifest.addinPreview.json".
 1. In the **TERMINAL**, run `npx office-addin-dev-settings sideload .\appPackage\manifest.addinPreview.json`.
 This process may take a couple of minutes.
 Eventually, Outlook desktop will open.
 (If you are prompted to install `office-addin-dev-settings`, respond "yes".)